The best filmmaking is the filmmaking you don’t notice.

 This is what it looks like when a director uses one movie to reinvent themselves, to find their way back to what they love about filmmaking.

-You can see inflection points in a director’s career—movies where their style comes fully online or changes direction entirely.
-These are often not the most famous films, but the ones made right before the classics.
-The transitional works where they’re figuring something out.
+You can see inflection points in a director’s career, movies where their style comes fully online or changes direction entirely.
+These are often the overlooked films, the ones made right before the classics.
+These transitional works show a director who works something out.

 After Hours is one of these for Scorsese.

-He was having a rough time in the mid-’80s.
+He had a rough time in the mid-’80s.
 The King of Comedy was a box office flop.
-The Last Temptation of Christ kept falling apart—Paramount pulled out in 1983 after extensive pre-production.
+The Last Temptation of Christ kept falling apart, Paramount pulled out in 1983 after extensive pre-production.
 He needed to get back on his feet, both financially and creatively.

 His lawyer gave him this script.
 Small budget, fully financed, with a star and producer already attached.
 Scorsese could have treated it like an assignment, a paycheck movie to get through before returning to his real work.